Carctol®

 Application and dosage

-According to the Carctol® Dr Nandlal Tiwari Pharmaceuticals website, the recommended daily dosage of Carctol® for adults is between 4 and 8 capsules.
-It is supposed to be taken in parallel with an acid-free, vegetarian diet and needs to be accompanied by digestion-assisting enzymes.
+According to the Carctol® Dr Nandlal Tiwari Pharmaceuticals website, the recommended daily dosage of Carctol® for adults is between 3-4 capsules.
+It is supposed to be taken by emptying the contents of capsule & mixing it in ½ cup of lukewarm milk or ½ tsp of honey, or as recommended by healthcare professional.
+The patient should avoid all sour things while consuming Carctol®.
 Additionally, patients are advised to drink “pre-boiled and then cooled water” as much as possible.
-Carctol® must be administered strictly, as per dosage schedule, for at least 60 days for an initial response.
-They are then to be continued as per physician’s advice (Carctol FAQ).
+As per the Carctol® website the “ideal judgement period is 60-90 days (Carctol FAQ).

 Mechanisms of action